 Modbus RTU to DNP3 Serial Battery Charger Monitoring Case Study

-Chipkin QuickServer exposed Modbus RTU battery charger data to a DNP3 serial master and gave a power-systems supplier a working first DNP3 integration path.
+Chipkin QuickServer exposed Servelec RIT-series battery charger data to a DNP3 serial master for a first-time substation deployment.

-A power equipment supplier needed Modbus RTU battery charger data exposed to a DNP3 serial master for an electrical substation deployment.
-Chipkin QuickServer delivered a working serial-to-serial protocol bridge and provided the mapping detail the customer needed for future documentation and expansion.
+A power equipment supplier needed Servelec RIT-series battery charger data exposed to a DNP3 serial master for an electrical substation deployment.
+Chipkin QuickServer delivered the Modbus RTU to DNP3 Serial protocol conversion path and gave the customer’s engineering team a documented first DNP3 implementation they could ship with confidence.

 At a Glance